Understanding Financial Ratios: A Key to Business Success

 Step 4: Use the Ratios to Make Decisions

-If margins are falling → Review pricing, vendor costs, or overhead.
+If margins are falling, review pricing, vendor costs, or overhead.

-If liquidity is low → Improve collections or reduce slow-moving inventory.
+If liquidity is low, improve collections or reduce slow-moving inventory.

-If debt is rising → Reevaluate cash flow before borrowing more.
+If debt is rising, reevaluate cash flow before borrowing more.

-If efficiency lags → Streamline processes or automate manual tasks.
+If efficiency lags, streamline processes or automate manual tasks.

-3) Real-World Examples or Applications
+Real-World Examples or Applications

 Example 1: Retail Business

-Low inventory turnover reveals too much stock on hand.
+A low inventory turnover reveals too much stock on hand.
+The solution is to run clearance promotions to free up cash.

 Example 2: Service Firm

-Solution: Review billable hours or increase pricing for low-margin services.
+A declining net profit margin despite steady revenue indicates a need for action.
+Review billable hours or increase pricing for low-margin services.

 Example 3: Construction Company

-Solution: Negotiate better payment terms or bring in equity partners to reduce leverage.
+A high debt-to-equity ratio during expansion can be risky.
+Negotiate better payment terms or bring in equity partners to reduce leverage.

-4) Common Mistakes to Avoid
+Common Mistakes to Avoid

 ⚠️ Common Pitfalls